abarichello/godot-ci/README.md

 ## Troubleshoot

 #### Problems while exporting

+- **Check that the export presets file (`export_presets.cfg`) is committed to version control.** In other words, `export_presets.cfg` must *not* be in `.gitignore`.
+  - Make sure you don't accidentally commit Android release keystore or Windows codesigning credentials.
+These credentials cannot be revoked if they are leaked!
-- Check that the export names on `export_presets.cfg` match the ones used in your CI script.
+- Check that the export names on `export_presets.cfg` match the ones used in your CI script **(case-sensitive)**.
+Export preset names that contain spaces must be written within quotes (single or double).
-- Check the paths used in your CI script, some commands may be running in the wrong place if you are keeping the project in a folder (like the `test-project` template) or not.
+- Check the paths used in your CI script.
+Some commands may be running in the wrong place if you are keeping the project in a folder (like the `test-project` template) or not.

 #### Authentication errors with Butler
-- If using GitLab check that the 'protected' tag is disabled in the [CI/CD variables panel](https://github.com/aBARICHELLO/godot-ci#environment-configuration).
+- If using GitLab, check that the 'protected' tag is disabled in the [CI/CD variables panel](https://github.com/aBARICHELLO/godot-ci#environment-configuration).

 ## Additional Resources